-If you need to go to A&E from November 2017, the doctor or nurse treating you may ask to see your GP medical record.
+If you need to go to Accident and Emergency (A&E) from November 2017, the doctor or nurse treating you may ask to see your GP medical record.

 Saying ‘YES’ and giving the clinical team permission to see your full medical history will help to protect your safety by allowing them to understand any health conditions or care plans you have.

 You do have the right to say no to sharing your information.

 Ask a member of practice staff for further information.

 Information available from Brinnington Surgery under the Freedom of Information Act model publication scheme can be obtained from our Practice Manager.

 As part of a mandatory, national programme each GP Practice will have to make a summary care record for each patient (unless the patient has already opted out).

 If you wish to opt out download and complete the opt out form and return to the Practice (see below).

 Your GP practice holds copies of your patient health record electronically and in paper format.
 Both contain the healthcare information about you that your GP needs including your medical history, medications, allergies, immunisations and vaccinations.